gouvinb/formatter-jsbeautify/README.md

 ### List of config

+-   Path to the exectuable node

+    -   **Full path** node

--   Path to the exectuable
+-   Path to the exectuable js-beautify

     -   **Full path** js-beautify